pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 ## Persisted shared state

 In-memory shared state discussed above is a nice, lightweight way to share a piece of data with many parts of your application.
 However, sometimes you want to share state _and_ persist any changes to that state to some external system.
-The library comes with two persistence strategies (
-<doc:SharingState#User-defaults> and <doc:SharingState#File-storage>) as well as the ability to
-create custom persistence strategies.
+The library comes with two persistence strategies (<doc:SharingState#User-defaults> and <doc:SharingState#File-storage>) as well as the ability to create custom persistence strategies.

 #### User defaults

-If you would like to persist your shared value across application launches, then you can use the ``SharedPersistence/appStorage(_:)-687rl`` strategy with `@Shared` in order to automatically persist any changes to the value to user defaults.
+If you would like to persist your shared value across application launches, then you can use the ``Persistent/appStorage(_:)-5q7ck`` strategy with `@Shared` in order to automatically persist any changes to the value to user defaults.
 It works similarly to in-memory sharing discussed above, but it requires a key to store the value in user defaults, as well as a default value that will be used when there is no value in the user defaults: